 Book Value Strategy

-If you want to determine the value of your business, do not hesitate to hire a professional market research company.
+If you want to determine the value of your business, do not hesitate to hire a professional market research company as you consult HR consultancies when it comes to hiring employees.
 They would have the experience and expertise and will use the latest valuation strategies required to carry out a comprehensive study.